HONOR Advances Its AI Vision at MWC 2026 with Robot Phone, Humanoid Robot and Magic V6

 Magic V6 also sets a new benchmark in foldable display innovation.
 Its dual flagship LTPO 2.0 screens, measuring 6.52 inches externally and 7.95 inches[4] when unfolded, deliver adaptive 1–120Hz refresh rates and peak brightness of up to 6,000 nits and 5,000 nits respectively for HDR content.
 The inner display features ultra-thin flexible glass with SGS Minimized Crease Certification and a 44% reduction in crease depth compared to the previous generation, creating a flatter, more immersive canvas.
 A silicon nitride–based anti-reflection stack reduces reflectivity to as low as 1.5%, while advanced 4320Hz PWM dimming[5] and AI Defocus Display enhance comfort during prolonged use.
 Together, these innovations make Magic V6 more refined and durable across everyday interaction.

-When using its expansive unfolded display, AI-enhanced productivity features optimise multitasking, content creation and communication.
+When using its expansive unfolded display, AI-enhanced productivity features optimize multitasking, content creation and communication.
 Cross-ecosystem tools further enhance flexibility, positioning Magic V6 as a powerful companion device, seamlessly working alongside Apple's ecosystem.

 As the first foldable powered by the Snapdragon 8 Elite Gen 5[6], matched with advanced vapor chamber cooling for sustained performance, Magic V6 delivers ultra-smooth gaming, multitasking and demanding workloads, making it the truest expression of an AI-era foldable available today, engineered to endure and assist.